faresbs/faresbs.github.io/_posts/2024-07-11-Rl-hands-on.md

 ## Maximization Bias problem

 Because of the max operation in the update equation, Q-learning tends to sometimes overestimate q-values, leading to suboptimal policies by following a biased estimation.
-You can think of it as the agent always starting by turning right first, after many episodes it can start to learn to overcome this biased approach and it starts to convert to a different and better strategy.
+You can think of it as the agent always starting by turning right first, after many episodes, it can start to learn to overcome this biased approach and it starts to convert to a different and better strategy.
 This overestimation problem is known as the <b>maximization bias</b>.